|Card Details and Application Link|

 - Singapore Airlines KrisFlyer

-The most valuable of the above transfer partners, in my opinion, are Avianca and Cathay Pacific.
+The most widely useful of the above transfer partners, in my opinion, are Avianca Lifemiles and Cathay Pacific.
 Avianca is an excellent option for booking Star Alliance awards since they do not pass along fuel surcharges.
 Cathay Pacific is good for booking flights on Cathay Pacific itself or OneWorld partners (like AA, JAL, Qantas, Qatar, etc.).
-Air France is also useful for booking SkyTeam awards (Delta, for example) and select partners (such as Virgin Atlantic), but the best use is probably to fly Air France or KLM when they offer useful Promo Awards (discounted awards).
+Air France is also useful for booking SkyTeam awards (Delta, for example) and select partners (such as Virgin Atlantic), but the best use is probably to fly Air France or KLM when they offer good Promo Awards (discounted awards).
+Most of the other partners are also useful at times.
+For example, Emirates is a great choice for flying Emirates itself.
+JetBlue points tend to be most valuable for cheap JetBlue flights.

 - Is the Brex card a debit card?
-No, but it acts a lot like one.
+No, but it acts a bit like one.
 Your credit limit is determined by the amount of cash in your Brex Cash account.

 - Is the Brex Cash account FDIC Insured?
 Yes, Brex Cash offers FDIC insurance up to $250,000 through Brex Cash program banks.